larslind/reference-architectures/guidance-compute-multi-vm/README.md

     \parameters\linux\<parameter files>
 ````

-This reference architecture includes a VNet, a NSG, and two VMs as shown in the diagram above.
+This reference architecture includes a VNet, a NSG, and two VMs as shown in the architecture diagram above.
 Let's take a look at each of the **parameter files** and the values of the properties used to deploy this reference architecture.

 > Note that the building block templates deploy all resources into a single resource group.